camfruss/motif-finding/README.md

 - do basic profiling of where the code spends time
 - timing as a function of number of motifs included in sequences
 - as a function of motif length
+- as function of inaccuracies w/in motif
+- timing with varying pseudocounts

 For MPI:
 - convergence